 Absentee ballot applications

 Due to COVID, all registered voters are eligible to vote via absentee ballot.
-Absentee ballot applications have been mailed and if you haven’t received your application already, look for it in your mailbox this week.

 Returning your application